saurabh947/AIFactChecker/README.md

 4. **View Results**: A modal will appear with detailed analysis

 ### Method 2: Extension Popup (Text Fact-Checking)
-1. **Click Extension Icon**: Click the AI Fact Checker icon in your toolbar
+1. **Click Extension Icon**: Click the Truth Detective icon in your toolbar
 2. **Enter Text**: Paste or type the claim you want to verify
 3. **Click "Check Facts"**: Wait for AI analysis
 4. **Review Results**: View truth score, analysis, and sources

 ### Method 3: YouTube Video Fact-Checking (NEW!)
 1. **Navigate to YouTube**: Go to any YouTube video
-2. **Open Extension Popup**: Click the AI Fact Checker icon
+2. **Open Extension Popup**: Click the Truth Detective icon
 3. **Click YouTube Button**: Click the YouTube fact-check button
 4. **Watch Progress**: See real-time updates as the transcript is extracted and analyzed
 5. **Review Results**: View comprehensive fact-checking results for the entire video